Oral gospel traditions: Oral traditions and the formation of the gospels

 Burkett writes that modern scholars posit the formation of the gospels to an oral stage including stories and teachings of Jesus, a stage where the oral traditions were written down in collections, written proto-gospels, and the canonical gospels composed with such sources.
-Helen Bond observes a scholarly turn against source-criticism of the gospels.
 According to Chris Keith, there is no incontrovertible evidence the gospel traditions circulated as written narratives, testimonia, or notes prior to Mark.

 Mark, Matthew and Luke are known as the Synoptic Gospels because they are so highly interdependent.
-Since the twentieth century, scholars have generally agreed that Mark was the first of the gospels to be written (see Marcan priority).
-The author does not seem to have used extensive written sources, but rather to have woven together small collections and individual traditions into a coherent presentation.
-The most popular scholarly theory is the Two-source hypothesis, where the authors of Matthew and Luke used as sources the gospel of Mark and a collection of sayings called the Q source, though alternative theories that posit direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
-These two together account for the bulk of each of Matthew and Luke, with the remainder made up of smaller amounts of source material unique to each, called the M source for Matthew and the L source for Luke, which may have been a mix of written and oral material.
+Since the twentieth century, scholars have generally agreed that Mark was the first of the gospels to be written.
+Helen Bond observes a scholarly turn against source-criticism of the gospels, such as a “pre-Markan passion narrative,” while she agrees Mark had access to a body of oral tradition.
+The most popular scholarly theory is the Two-source hypothesis, where the authors of Matthew and Luke used the gospel of Mark and a hypothetical Q source.
+Alternative theories that posit direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+Modern scholarship emphasizes the evangelists' authorial activity over positing hypothetical sources.
 Recent scholarship has tended to turn against positing hypothetical sources or editions for John and argue that John was aware of the Synoptic gospels.

 Oral transmission may also be seen as a different approach to understanding the Synoptic Gospels in New Testament scholarship.
 Current theories attempt to link the three synoptic gospels together through a common textual tradition.
-However, many problems arise when linking these three texts together (see the Synoptic problem).
-This has led many scholars to hypothesize the existence of a fourth document from which Matthew and Luke drew upon independently of each other (for example, the Q source).
+However, many problems arise when linking these three texts together.
+This has led many scholars to hypothesize the existence of a fourth document from which Matthew and Luke drew upon independently of each other.
 The Oral Transmission hypothesis based on the oral tradition steps away from this model, proposing instead that this common, shared tradition was transmitted orally rather than through a lost document.